-Teixiera backs Tanaka as Yankees beat Rays 9-3New York Yankees starting pitcher Masahiro Tanaka, of Japan, attempts to pick off a runner at first base during the third inning of a baseball game Saturday, May 3, 2014, in New York.
+Teixiera backs Tanaka as Yankees beat Rays 9-3New York Yankees' Masahiro Tanaka, of Japan, delivers a pitch during the first inning of a baseball game against the Tampa Bay Rays Saturday, May 3, 2014, in New York.
 (AP Photo/Frank Franklin II)

 Since August 2012, Teixeira has hurt a wrist and hamstring, missing most of last season and half of the first month of this season.
 He's back looking like his usual bashing self - just in time to help Tanaka on Saturday.